algesten/zu/README.md

 `zu.find(nodes, exp)`

+Match the given nodes, and any descendants of the given nodes against the given expression.

 * `:: ns, s -> ns`

-Also `findWith(nodes or exp)`
+Also `zu.findWith(nodes or exp)`

 * `:: s  -> ns -> ns`
 * `:: ns -> s  -> ns`

-Match the given nodes, and any descendants of the given nodes against the given expression.

 ##### children

+Match the immediate children of the given nodes against the given expression.
+Also `zu.children(nodes)` to get immediate children without any filtering expression.

 `zu.children(nodes, exp)`

 * `:: ns, s -> ns`
 * `:: ns -> ns`

-Also `childrenWith(nodes or exp)`
+Also `zu.childrenWith(nodes or exp)`

 * `:: s  -> ns -> ns`
 * `:: ns -> s  -> ns`

-Match the immediate children of the given nodes against the given expression.
-Also `children(nodes)` to get immediate children without any filtering expression.

 #####  closest

 `zu. closest(nodes, exp)`

+Test the given set of nodes and recursively parent nodes against expression and return the first match.

 * `:: ns, s -> ns`
 * `:: ns -> ns`

-Also `closestWith(nodes or exp)`
+Also `zu.closestWith(nodes or exp)`

 * `:: s  -> ns -> ns`
 * `:: ns -> s  -> ns`

+##### filter

+`zu.filter(nodes, exp)`

-Test the given set of nodes and recursively parent nodes against expression and return the first match.
+Filter the given set of nodes using the expression.
+Also `zu.filter(nodes)` just returns the same nodes (however in a new array).

-##### filter(nodes, exp)

-`zu.filter

 * `:: ns, s -> ns`
 * `:: ns -> ns`